fouad09/AI/ddpg-tennis/README.md

 ## Geting started
 ### 1) Intro
-In this environment, a double-jointed arm need to move to target locations.
+In this environment, two agents control rackets to bounce a ball over a net.

 ### 2) Reward
-A reward of +0.1 is provided for each step that the agent's hand is in the goal location.
-Thus, the goal of the agent is to maintain its position at the target location for as many time steps as possible.
+If an agent hits the ball over the net, it receives a reward of +0.1.
+If an agent lets a ball hit the ground or hits the ball out of bounds, it receives a reward of -0.01.
+Thus, the goal of each agent is to keep the ball in play.

 ### 3) State space
-The observation space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
+The observation space consists of 24 variables variables corresponding to position and velocity of ball and racket.

 ### 4) Action space
-Each action is a vector with four numbers, corresponding to torque applicable to two joints.Every entry in the action vector should be a number between -1 and 1.
+Each action is a vector with 2 numbers, corresponding to movement toward net or away from net, and jumping.Every entry in the action vector should be a number between -1 and 1.

 ### 5) Goal
-The task is episodic, and in order to solve the environment, we train 20 agents to get an average score of +30 over 100 consecutive episodes.
+The task is episodic, and in order to solve the environment, your agents must get an average score of +0.5 (over 100 consecutive episodes, after taking the maximum over both agents).
+Specifically,

+* After each episode, we add up the rewards that each agent received (without discounting), to get a score for each agent.
+This yields 2 (potentially different) scores.
+We then take the maximum of these 2 scores.
+* This yields a single score for each episode.

+The environment is considered solved, when the average (over 100 episodes) of those scores is at least +0.5.

 ### 6) Authors
 fouad kouidmir